 GHD found SunWater's asset planning process to generally meet good industry practice (as did the other consultants in general).
-Nevertheless, as a result of the lack of detailed review of any specific renewals expenditure items, the Authority has applied a general 10% cost saving to SunWater's proposed renewals expenditure items reviewed by GHD.
+Nevertheless, as a result of the lack of detailed review of any specific renewals expenditure items, the Authority, for the purpose of the Draft Report, applied a general 10% cost saving to SunWater's proposed renewals expenditure items reviewed by GHD.